 Have you found a problem at the park?
 If so, contact us using our online City Parks problem report form.

-The 25 bus goes past the entrance to the park several times an hour daily and the 78 "Breeze" bus goes into the park to Stanmer Village at the weekends.
-Further information and timetables are available from the Brighton & Hove Bus company.
+Since March 2015 the 78 "Breeze" bus has been operating hourly every day of the week to Stanmer Village.
+The 25 bus also goes past the entrance to the park several times an hour daily.
+Further information and timetables from the Brighton & Hove Bus company.

 There are cycle lanes leading to the park from the city centre and various places to secure your bicycle to around the park.
 For more information on cycling around the city check the Journey On site.